Li Tingting: Detention

 On 6 March 2015, police officers arrived at Li's apartment where she was living with her partner.
+Around that time, Li and colleagues were planning a demonstration drawing attention to sexual harassment in public transportations on International Women's Day in three cities.
 At first, since Li couldn't do anything, Li pulled out her ukulele and played a song, while her girlfriend sang.
 Li initially did not open the door and overheard conversation between the officers that they had monitored her phone calls.
 She eventually opened the door when the officers called a locksmith to break through the door.
 Li reports that the police presented her with a blank detention warrant, searched her apartment and confiscated both her and her partner's electronics.
 The police then took Li and her partner away in separate vehicles.
 Li was first taken to the local police station, where police went through her private phone calls.
 When requested to unlock her phone, Li took the opportunity to delete her WeChat history.

 On the evening of 7 March, Li was led to a basement carpark and driven away in a van.
 Her partner had already been released, but the van held fellow activists Wei Tingting and Wang Man.
 The activists were subjected to repetitive questioning by authorities about the planned anti-sexual harassment activity.
 The questions moved on to the involvement of foreign forces, which Li reports seemed to have made the authorities extremely nervous.
 Li was also asked about other public protests she had been involved in.
 The authorities even printed images of a topless protest, censoring the activists' nipples with black crosses.
 The office of the NGO Li worked for was also raided, as it was through this work that she had been most involved with gender equality advocacy and LGBT work.
 Although the authorities wanted information about this company, Li was not in a management position.
-Since her release, Li has stated that the authorities would suddenly burst into the room and shout: “Li Tingting, you haven’t been honest with us, you’re lying again!”
+Since her release, Li has stated that the authorities would suddenly burst into the room and shout: "Li Tingting, you haven't been honest with us, you're lying again!"
 Then attempt to intimidate with non-specified new evidence.

-On 13 April 2015, Li was released, along with the other four activists.
+After 37 days of detention, on 13 April 2015, Li was released, along with the other four activists, who later became the Feminist Five.
 According to her lawyer, the release was conditional, which would allow charges to be brought against Li later.